+'''

+$ sqlplus / as sysdba

-SQL> REM run the following command if using a CDB SQL> alter session set container=catalog_pdb_name;
+SQL> alter session set container=catalog_pdb_name;

 SQL> create user mysdbadmin identified by mysdbadmin_password;

 User created.

 SQL> grant gsmadmin_role to mysdbadmin;

-Grant succeeded. '''
+Grant succeeded.

+'''

-Set up and run an Oracle Net TNS Listener at your chosen port (default is 1521) that can service incoming connection requests for the shard catalog legacy database or PDB.
+Set up and run an Oracle Net TNS Listener at your chosen port (default is 1521) that can service incoming connection requests for the shard catalog PDB.

 The TNS Listener can be created and configured in whatever way you wish.
-If the shard catalog is a PDB, depending on how the database was created, it may be necessary to explicitly create a database service that can allow for direct connection requests to the PDB without the need to use ALTER SESSION SET CONTAINER.
+Depending on how the database was created, it may be necessary to explicitly create a database service that can allow for direct connection requests to the PDB without the need to use ALTER SESSION SET CONTAINER.

-To validate that the listener is configured correctly when using a PDB for the shard catalog, do the following using your newly created mysdbadmin account above and an appropriate connect string.
+To validate that the listener is configured correctly, do the following using your newly created mysdbadmin account above and an appropriate connect string.
 Running LSNRCTL SERVICES lists all services currently available using the listener.